cloudify-cosmo/cloudify-nodecellar-example/README.md

 ## Step 2: Install the Cloudify OpenStack Provider

 Next, you need to install the Cloudify OpenStack provider.
-The provider allows the CLI to initialize an OpenStack Havana configuration and bootstrap a Cloudify manager on an OpenStack Havana cloud (we used [HPCloud](todo) for this example).
-The bootstrap process creates two networks (todo:names), two keypaiers (todo:names), two security groups (todo:names), starts a management VM on the OpenStack cloud, and installs the Cloudify management components on it.
-These include (among other things) an [Nginx](todo) proxy, a [nodejs](todo) server for the Cloudify Web UI, an Flask API server, a Ruby based workflow engine, [ElasticSearch](todo) for log aggregation and runtime state, [RabbitMQ](todo) for messages, and a [Celery](todo) worker for processing tasks that are created when triggering workflows.
+The provider allows the CLI to initialize an OpenStack Havana configuration and bootstrap a Cloudify manager on an OpenStack Havana cloud (we used [HP Helion Cloud](https://www.hpcloud.com/) for this example).
+The bootstrap process creates a network called `cloudify_admin_network` and subnet under it, two keypaiers (named `cloudify-agents-kp` and `cloudify-management-kp`), two security groups (named `cloudify-sg-agents` and `cloudify-sg-management`), starts a management VM on the OpenStack cloud, and installs the Cloudify management components on it.
+These include (among other things) an Nginx proxy, a nodejs server for the Cloudify Web UI, an Flask API server, a Ruby based workflow engine, ElasticSearch and Logstash for log aggregation and runtime state, RabbitMQ for messaging, and a Python Celery worker for processing tasks that are created when triggering workflows.
 But from a user's perspective, all it takes to bootstrap a manager is a few simple steps.
 To install the OpenStack provider, type the following command in your CLI:

 ```
 pip install https://github.com/cloudify-cosmo/cloudify-openstack/archive/develop.zip --process-dependency-links
 ```

 Note for Mac users: One of the libraries that's installed with the OpenStacl providers (`pycrypto`) may fail to compile.
-This seems to be a [known issue](todo).
+This seems to be a [known issue](http://stackoverflow.com/questions/19617686/trying-to-install-pycrypto-on-mac-osx-mavericks/22868650#22868650).
 To solve it, type the following command in your terminal windows and try the installation again:

 ```
 export CFLAGS=-Qunused-arguments